Xero Tips and Tricks

-Xero really does seem to know the pain points for SME’s and how to manage them within the software.
+The Xero software really does seem to know the pain points for SME’s and how to manage them.

 Maybe just skim to the ones that interest you?

-Overdue Email Reminders – Don’t spend time on the phone, get Xero to do the collecting with emails first up and then you chase those that are left via the phone.
+Don’t spend time on the phone, get Xero to do the collecting – with a reminder email first up and then you can chase those that are left via the phone.

-1. Turn on invoice reminders for all customers, include pdf attachment, set the over amount that will send an email (eg under $150 you don’t want an invoice sent)
+1. Turn on invoice reminders for all customers, include PDF attachment, set the amount that will trigger an email to send (e.g. under $150 you don’t want an invoice sent)

-2. Edit Reminder templates (words in email body) and customise the # overdue days that they will be sent out to suit you
+2. Edit Reminder templates (words in email body) and customise the number of overdue days that trigger a reminder email to be sent, to suit your business.

-Chasing Over dues via the phone – Xero is geared to get your cash in fast.
-Cash and time are the two main things that business owners need.
+Xero is geared to get your cash in fast.
+Cash and time are the two main things that a business owner needs.

 Xero shows overdue invoices as red on your front dashboard.
-Click on this red area to chase those that are overdue quickly and easily.
+Click on this red area to quickly access and chase those that are overdue easily.

 1. Click on the line items and send an email reminder manually

-2. Click the + under “Expected Date” to gain access the contact person and phone number to call
+2. Click the “+” under “Expected Date” to gain access to the person’s contact details and phone number to call

-Xero will keep record of all your collection comments at the bottom of the invoice screen for you.
+Xero files all of your collection comments at the bottom of the invoice screen for you.

 Choose your payment service and then contact the provider directly to get an account setup at their end.
-Once you have the account setup you can then return to this area of Xero and link your payment services account to Xero.
+Once you have the account setup you can then return to this area of Xero and configure Xero to link your payment services accounts.

 When you have added a payment service to Xero, send invoices to customers who can then click on the payment options at the bottom.
-They will be able to pay via PayPal, credit card, Amex etc.
+They will be able to pay via PayPal, credit card, Amex, Apple Pay, BPAY, etc.

-Cash Summary Report – Yes cash flow is a major factor right now for many of our clients.
+Yes, cash flow is a major factor right now for many of our small business owners.
 I just wanted to point out this report in case any of you have not yet found it.
-If Xero can tell you what your average cash costs are then you can quickly estimate what your cash in the bank will be over the next say 12 months.
+If Xero can publish reports to tell you what your average cash costs are then you can quickly estimate what your cash in the bank will be over the next say 12 months for future reference.

 To create a quick cash flow forecast:

-1. Go to “Reports>Cash Summary (in favourites)”.
-Customise this report to show a good average trading period for your business.
+1. Go to Reports -> Cash Summary (in favourites).
+Customise the reporting period to show a good average trading period for your business.

-4. Add an opening bank balance at the top and then work out the closing bank balance at the bottom, copy forward 12mths, plot super, BAS and loan payments in more detail.
-Add estimated changes to forward months (eg new car loan or additional staff estimates)
+4. Add an opening bank balance at the top and then work out the closing bank balance at the bottom.
+Copy forward 12 months and plot superannuation, BAS, and loan payments in more detail.
+Add estimated changes to forward months (e.g. new car loan or additional staff estimates)

-5. After say an hour of checking details you could have a good 12mth forward projection cash flow….or ask Carbon Balcatta or your bookkeeper to do you one.
+5. After say an hour of checking details you could have a good 12-month forward projection cash flow…. or ask your bookkeeper to do you one.

 You ARE going to cheat and get someone else to do this for you aren’t you…

-Attach files to Xero – We always promote paperless bookkeeping here at Carbon Balcatta.
+We always promote paperless bookkeeping here.
 This feature is very popular with our clients who love anywhere, anytime access and no paper ARCHIVING!

-1. Find your Xero email address – Your Xero has a folder at the top right near your name next to the plus sign, click on the folder then copy the very long email address.
-Paste the email address into the body of an email to yourself and send. (or download a V card)
+1. Find your Xero email address – Your Xero has a folder at the top right, near your name, next to the plus sign, click on the folder then copy the very long email address.
+Paste the email address into the body of an email to yourself and send.

 2. Add the email to your phone as a contact –

 a.
-From your phone, Open the email that you just set
+From your phone, Open the email that you just sent